SubodhShil/DSA-Problem-Solving/Tag and Topicwise/Algorithms/Recursion and Backtracking/README.md

 ```

 The base cases of this function are n == 0 and n == 1.
 In these cases, the function simply returns n.
 The recursive step of the function is to call itself twice, with n - 1 and n - 2 as the arguments.
 The function then returns the sum of the results of these two recursive calls.

+&nbsp;

+## **How to construct a recursive function**

+Variables:

+1. **Argument list of the function:** The variables that are required for the next recursive function call should be included in the recursive function argument list.

+2. **Function body variables:** Variables declared in the body of a function are local to that function, meaning they cannot be accessed by other functions in the same call stack or upcoming function in the recursive tree.
+One should choose function body variables on the following basis:

+    - **Variables that can be calculated and only needed within the function.** These variables should be declared as local variables, because there is no need to keep them around after the function has finished executing.

+    - **Variables that will have no significance for the producing upcoming function calls or does not require to be in the argument list.** These variables can also be declared as local variables, because they do not need to be shared with other functions.

+3. **Return type:**